Meet Our Team

 Undergraduate Research Assistant

-Madalynn Hines is a second year Honors College undergraduate student at Oregon State University.
+Madalynn is a third year Honors College undergraduate student at Oregon State University.
 She is majoring in psychology with a minor in human development and family sciences.
 Her specific research interests include developmental and clinical psychology, as well as trauma and neurological disorders.
 She plans on attending graduate school in order to pursue clinical child and adolescent psychology.
 In Madalynn’s free time she enjoys hiking, listening to music, and crafting miniature scenes.

 Kelsey Henne